wvhulle/rust-course-ghent/session-1/8-methods-traits.typ

   Homework (*deadline = next session*):

-  - *Read about generics* in chapter 11 of "Programming Rust" (2nd edition): "Traits and Generics" p.
+  - *Read about generics* (and traits) in chapter 11 of "Programming Rust" (2nd edition): "Traits and Generics" p.
 384-431 (PDF available)
   - Do exercise on generics in `session-1/examples/s1e8-generics.rs`
   #pause
   - Think about *who you would like to work with* on a project and what you want to do.